A Space Gallery: Background

 The gallery originated as the Nightingale Arts Council in 1970, and was founded in 1971.
 The name A Space Gallery was first used when the gallery established itself at 85 St. Nicholas Street.
 It was the first gallery in Toronto committed to the "urgent and emergent" in art.
 A Space was exactly what it was - "a space to fill...the scene of some pioneering efforts in the field of camera art, video and sound technology as put to work in artistic applications".

-The first exhibition Concept 70 was organized by Robert Bowers and Chris Youngs and included works by Ian Carr-Harris, Stephen Cruise, John McEwen, Dennis Oppenheim and General Idea.
-Today, it focuses on political and social art work, such as the 2015 Detention exhibition.
-A Space Gallery receives funding from the Ontario Arts Council.
+The first exhibition, Concept 70, was organized by Robert Bowers and Chris Youngs.
+It included works by Ian Carr-Harris, Stephen Cruise, John McEwen, Dennis Oppenheim and General Idea.

+Today, the gallery focuses on political and social art work, such as the 2015 Detention exhibition.

+A Space Gallery is one of the most well respected artist run centres in Canada, both for its history and the current exhibitions and public programs led by curator Vicky Moufawad-Paul.

+A Space Gallery receives funding from the Canada Council for the Arts, the Ontario Arts Council, and the Toronto Arts Council.